alexa/alexa-auto-sdk/modules/alexa/README.md

 2. Your SA processes your request with the appropriate Alexa teams.
 3. You'll receive a single zip file containing the necessary packages, instructions, and scripts.

-All that's left for you to do is create an "extras" directory under your "aac-sdk" directory for the packages and follow the instructions in the README file included in the package.
+All that's left for you to do is create an "extras" directory under your "alexa-auto-sdk" directory for the packages and follow the instructions in the README file included in the package.

 ### Handling Alexa state changes